Defiant Quick-Start Guide

 each MPI rank (and its 2 OpenMP threads) should have access to only 1 GPU.
 To

-accomplish the GPU mapping, two new srun
+accomplish the GPU mapping, one new srun

 options will be used: